LanceMcCarthy/ComicVine/README.md

 # ComicVine

-A fun Xamarin.Forms application that showcases UI for Xamarin using the ComicVine API.
+A fun Xamarin.Forms demo application that showcases UI for Xamarin RadListView using the ComicVine API.

-You'll need 2 things to run this, super easy to get

-- Get your API Key here (free): https://comicvine.gamespot.com/api/
-- Get UI for Xamarin here (free trial): https://www.telerik.com/xamarin-ui

-**Important:** See my code comments in *Portable/Services/ApiKeys.cs*
+Easy-breezy steps to run this demo:

+- [Get UI for Xamarin license here](https://www.telerik.com/xamarin-ui) (click the "Download Free Trial" button to be assigned a license):
+- Add the Telerik NuGet server as a package source ([instructions here](https://docs.telerik.com/devtools/xamarin/installation-and-deployment/telerik-nuget-server))
+- Rebuild and Deploy!

+**Note:** If you intend on extending this demo, replace the API key in *Portable/Services/ApiKeys.cs* with your own.
+[Get your own API Key here](https://comicvine.gamespot.com/api/) (it's free).

-Find me on twitter at https://twitter.com/lancewmccarthy
+Any questions?
+Find me on twitter [@lancewmccarthy](https://twitter.com/lancewmccarthy)

-Screenshots:
+#### Screenshots:

 ![alt text](https://github.com/LanceMcCarthy/ComicVine/blob/master/Screenshots/CharacterDetailsSS.png)